AliSakanak/AliSakanak/README.md

 - 👋 Hi, I’m @AliSakanak
-- 👀 I’m interested in Eastern philosophy
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning Python, SQL (MySQL) and Docker!
 - 💞️ I’m looking to collaborate on anything I can handle!
 - 📫 How to reach me ...